HorizenOfficial/horizen-docs/docs/5-governance/01-Overview/03-constitution.md

 Before you can submit a ZenIP, you must first check to see whether there have been past discussions about your proposal idea, what issues were raised, any reasons a past ZenIP may have been rejected or not welcomed by the community during a vote, and whether any other facts and circumstances have changed that would make your proposal idea proposal infeasible or unwarranted.
 To do this, you must check past discussions on Discourse ("Discourse") and the Horizen Improvement Proposals Discord channel and confirm that either (1) your idea is novel and has not been proposed before (“Option 1”) or (2) if your idea has been proposed before, the idea you plan to propose is substantially different such that the likelihood of success during a vote by the community is high (“Option 2”).
 This is the initial research phase.

-To submit a Non-Technical ZenIP you must hold or be delegated at least 25,000 $ZEN.
-To submit a Technical ZenIP you must hold or be delegated at least 100,000 $ZEN.
+To submit a Non-Technical ZenIP you must hold at least 25,000 $ZEN.
+To submit a Technical ZenIP you must hold at least 100,000 $ZEN.

 Once you have completed the initial research phase, and your proposal idea meets either Option 1 or Option 2 above, you can post your idea to the Horizen Discourse following this template: